photopress-dev/photopress-plugin/README.md

-# PhotoPress: WordPress or Photographers
+# PhotoPress: Making WordPress Work for Photographers

-An integrated suite of image management and presentation features for WordPress that photographers can use to build beautiful portfolio, blog and archive websites.
+An integrated suite of image management and presentation features for WordPress that photographers can use to build beautiful photography centric websites.

 ## The Goal